kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

    - at least three characters
   --------------------------------------------------------------

-The first question is related to your **username**.
-The second question is the name of your NApp, and, for now, we will just use ``my_first_napp`` as NApp name.
+The first question is related to your **username** (username should be same as your github account username).
+The second question is the name of your NApp, and, for now, we will just use ``<name>`` as NApp name.
 The third question is related to your NApp description.
 Let's put some meaningful information over there.

 .. code:: console

   Please, insert your NApps Server username: <username>
-  Please, insert your NApp name: my_first_napp
+  Please, insert your NApp name: <name>
   Please, insert a brief description for your NApp [optional]: This is my first NApp, I have built it while doing a Kytos Tutorial.

 The NApps contains two important metadata files.
 The first one is the